Can Graph Neural Networks Count Substructures?

+\textbf{Datasets.} We create two datasets of random graphs, one consisting of Erd\H{o}s-Renyi graphs and the other random regular graphs.
+Further details on the generation of these datasets are described in Appendix~\ref{app:synthetic_data}.
+As the target labels, we compute the ground-truth counts of these unattributed and attributed patterns in each graph with a counting algorithm proposed by~\citet{shervashidze2009efficient}.

 \textbf{Models}.
-We consider LRP, GIN~\citep{xu2018powerful}, GCN~\citep{kipf2016semi}, 2-IGN~\citep{maron2018invariant} and spectral GNN (sGNN) \citep{chen2019cdsbm}, with GIN and GCN belonging to the category of MPNNs.
-Details of GNN architectures are provided in Appendix~\ref{appdx_gnn_archi}.
+We consider LRP, GraphSAGE (using full $1$-hop neighborhood)~\citep{hamilton2017inductive}, GIN~\citep{xu2018powerful}, GCN~\citep{kipf2016semi}, 2-IGN~\citep{maron2018invariant}, PPGN~\citep{maron2019provably} and spectral GNN (sGNN) \citep{chen2019cdsbm}, with GIN and GCN under the category of MPNNs.
+Details of the model architectures are given in Appendix~\ref{appdx_gnn_archi}.
 We use mean squared error (MSE) for regression loss.
-Each model is trained on $1080$ti five times with different random seeds. \\
+Each model is trained on $1080$ti five times with different random seeds.

 \textbf{Results}.
-The results on the two tasks are shown in Table~\ref{tab:best_exp_res}, measured by the MSE on the test set divided by the variance of the ground truth counts of the pattern computed over all graphs in the dataset.
-Firstly, the almost-negligible errors of LRP on all the tasks supports our theory that depth-$1$ LRP is powerful enough for counting triangles and $3$-stars, both of which are patterns with radius $1$.
-GIN, $2$-IGN and sGNN produce much smaller test error than the variance of the ground truth counts for the $3$-star tasks, consistent with their theoretical power to perform containment-count of stars.
-Relative to the variance of the ground truth counts, GIN and $2$-IGN have worse top performance on the triangle task than on the $3$-star task, also as expected from the theory.
-Moreover, the experiment results provide interesting insights into the average-case performance in the substructure counting tasks, which are beyond what our theory can predict at this point.
+The results on the \textit{subgraph-count} of $3$-stars and the \textit{induced-subgraph-count} of triangles are shown in Table~\ref{tab:best_exp_res}, measured by the MSE on the test set divided by the variance of the ground truth counts of the pattern computed over all graphs in the dataset, while the results on the other counting tasks are shown in Appendix~\ref{app.all_exp_res}.
+Firstly, the almost-negligible errors of LRP on all the tasks support our theory that LRP exploiting only egonets of depth $1$ is powerful enough for counting patterns with radius $1$.
+Moreover, GIN, $2$-IGN and sGNN yield small error for the $3$-star task compared to the variance of the ground truth counts, which is consistent with their theoretical power to perform subgraph-count of star-shaped patterns.
+Relative to the variance of the ground truth counts, GraphSAGE, GIN and $2$-IGN have worse top performance on the triangle task than on the $3$-star task, which is also expected from the theory (see Appendix~\ref{app:graphsage} for a discussion on GraphSAGE).
+PPGN~\citep{maron2019provably} with provable $3$-WL discrimination power also performs well on both counting triangles and $3$-stars.
+Moreover, the results provide interesting insights into the average-case performance in the substructure counting tasks, which are beyond what our theory can predict.

 {}